-AvaSoft automatically saves all parameters (irradiance parameters, save options) to an .ini file, and restores these parameters, the next time AvaSoft is started.
-With the Save ICF and Load ICF buttons, it's also possible to save these parameter settings to (and load from) a file with the extension .icf.
-With this feature it is possible to save for each experiment a different .icf file, so it can be loaded a next time the same settings are required.
+AvaSoft automatically saves all parameters (irradiance parameters, save options) to the file irrtime62.ini, and restores these parameters, the next time AvaSoft is started.
+With the Save ICF and Load ICF buttons, it's also possible to save these parameter settings to (and load from) a file with the extension\.icf.
+With this feature it is possible to save for each experiment a different \.icf file, so it can be loaded a next time the same settings are required.